 When you have buds on wisteria not opening, there’s very little you can do to force them open.
 This year’s flowers are probably going to be a loss, but you can do more to ensure that the future buds produce beautiful blooms.

-If your plant has never successfully bloomed, look at the conditions where it’s growing — wisteria needs full sun, good drainage and a light application of fertilizer in the fall, as well as heavy pruning in the spring, after other wisteria plants have finished blooming.
+If your plant has never successfully bloomed, look at the conditions where it’s growing — wisteria needs full sun, good drainage, and a light application of fertilizer in the fall, as well as heavy pruning in the spring after the other wisteria plants have finished blooming.